 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-Our pups give us so much love, affection, and happiness.
+Our dogs give us so much love, affection, and happiness.
 They are amazingly selfless and generally don’t even require much back in return, other than to be fed, loved, exercised, and snuggled.

 Food is definitely the way to most dog’s heart, especially Roxy!
 It’s important to keep our dogs in the best shape possible.
 In addition to ensuring plenty of exercise, we must focus on their nutrition, as doggy nutrition is just as important as our own.